ils94/LOTROToSpeech/README.md

 If you are willing to fork some money for the best A.I audio generation in the market, this version is for you.
 It uses Elevenlab engine to generate audio files.
 More information below.

+# Commands and Hotkeys

+Holding Ctrl + Left Mouse Button while the LOTRO To Speech overlay is maximized, allows you to drag a rectangle that will be used to delimit the area where the OCR will be performed.

+Ctrl + Alt = Enable/Disable TTS

+Ctrl + Shift = Stop the Voice Over from playing

+While the overlay is maximized, you can hit Ctrl + A to open the OCR Result Window to have a quick preview if the OCR is working.

+In the OCR Result Window, you can quick refresh the Results by going into Menu - Refresh OCR.

+If the OCR Result Window gets behind the LOTRO To Speech overlay, press Ctrl + A again to bring it back to the front.

 # Installing and using

 First, you will need to install Tesseract, which is a program that performs OCR to convert image to text.